 Figure.
-4. Crystal chemical description of the restructured interface based on bonding, metric and composition. (a, b) Atomistic model of the LaAlO3/La0.5Zr0.5O1.75 interface, with atomic positions extracted from DFT calculations (Fig. S18), and atomic compositions extracted from the simulated HAADF-STEM intensity (Fig. S15), showing (a) the final perovskite LaO layer I with an 11 coordinate bonding environment for La (displayed as a polyhedron), consistent with the perovskite A-site, but displaced away from the bulk perovskite (Tables S1-S3); and (b) the perovskite-fluorite hybrid block (first four layers highlighted by shading) that plays the role of the green piece in Fig. 1c.
-The Zr-enriched layer 2 adopts a mixed six and seven coordination (both shown as polyhedra) that is not chemically suited to the La3+ cation. (c) The inter-cation layer distances calculated by DFT and extracted from the HAADF-STEM intensity profile of the La0.5Zr0.5O1.75 sample (Fig. 2d). Δd is the percentage difference between the inter-cation layer separation with respect to the average bulk layer separation (plotted at the midpoint of the two layers e.g., the separation between 2 and 4 is plotted at 3), and z is the distance from the interface. (d) The alternating La/Zr cation ratio of the fluorite layers, obtained from the simulated HAADF-STEM intensity (Fig. S15), which dampens over the first five fluorite cation layers 2-10, then recovering the bulk value.
+4. Crystal chemical description of the restructured interface based on bonding, metric and composition. (a, b) Atomistic model of the LaAlO3/La0.5Zr0.5O1.75 interface, with atomic positions extracted from DFT calculations (Supplementary Fig. 18), and atomic compositions extracted from the simulated HAADF-STEM intensity (Supplementary Fig. 15), showing (a) the final perovskite LaO layer I with an 11 coordinate bonding environment for La (displayed as a polyhedron), consistent with the perovskite A-site, but displaced away from the bulk perovskite (Supplementary Tables 1-3); and (b) the perovskite-fluorite hybrid block (first four layers highlighted by shading) that plays the role of the green piece in Fig. 1c.
+The Zr-enriched layer 2 adopts a mixed six and seven coordination (both shown as polyhedra) that is not chemically suited to the La3+ cation. (c) The inter-cation layer distances calculated by DFT and extracted from the HAADF-STEM intensity profile of the La0.5Zr0.5O1.75 sample (Fig. 2d). Δd is the percentage difference between the inter-cation layer separation with respect to the average bulk layer separation (plotted at the midpoint of the two layers e.g., the separation between 2 and 4 is plotted at 3), and z is the distance from the interface. (d) The alternating La/Zr cation ratio of the fluorite layers, obtained from the simulated HAADF-STEM intensity (Supplementary Fig. 15), which dampens over the first five fluorite cation layers 2-10, then recovering the bulk value.

 Due to their larger size, only the lanthanide cations of the A′0.5Zr0.5O1.75 fluorites can fill the La vacancies of the terminal layer of the LaAlO3 substrate, and the smaller Zr cations are favored by the six- and seven- coordinate environments in the first fluorite cation layer (2), driving the strong disproportionation of the fluorite into lanthanide- and zirconium-rich layers.
-The Zr in the first fluorite layer forms long bonds (2.46 Å and 2.75 Å) to the oxygen from the terminating perovskite LaO+ layer I through the intervening O2 anion layer (Fig. S20).
+The Zr in the first fluorite layer forms long bonds (2.46 Å and 2.75 Å) to the oxygen from the terminating perovskite LaO+ layer I through the intervening O2 anion layer (Supplementary Fig. 20).
 Only layer I shows a mixed EELS signal for the O-K edge (Fig. 3c), indicating a change in local chemical environment of the oxide in this plane.
 The Zr bonding to the O in this layer I may reduce underbonding arising from the asymmetric oxide coordination sphere at the boundary between fluorite and perovskite, reinforcing the preference for the higher charge and smaller size of the Zr cation in layer 2.
 The attractive interaction between the first fluorite cation layer (2) and the final perovskite layer (I) contracts the distance between these two layers, and concurrently expands the interlayer spacing between the terminal (I) and penultimate LaO (III) layers of the perovskite, and between the first two fluorite cation layers (2 and 4).
 The contraction and expansion of interlayer distances found experimentally is thus well-captured by the DFT model (Fig. 4c).
 Experimentally, the expansion between layers 2 and 4 is larger than the contraction between I and 2, showing that significant structural relaxation persists beyond the first fluorite layer; however above layer 4, the measured interlayer separation returns to its bulk value more quickly than the cation composition does (Fig. 4d).